Milwaukee M18 Fuel Super Sawzall 2722 Review

 Powerstate Brushless Motor

 With the “Fuel” designation, the Milwaukee M18 Fuel Super Sawzall gets a brushless motor.
 It’s not just a standard Fuel motor anymore though.
-Milwaukee moves into more intentional large frame and small frame brushless motors.
-Power hungry animals like this get a bigger motor to back up the claims of being able to outperform 15-amp corded models while tools like impact drivers can stay compact.
+Milwaukee moves into a more intentional large frame and small frame design thought process.
+Power-hungry animals like this get a bigger motor to back up the claims of being able to outperform 15-amp corded models while tools like impact drivers can stay compact.

 Designed for High Output